jmtalarn/elm-personal-site/content/posts/2017-06-03-build-publish-ionic-app-views-routes.md

   })
 ```

-<p>A view where the app is presented and shows also a button to <a href="http://blog.jmtalarn.com/build-publish-ionic-app-i-idea/#technology">author the app with your Google account</a></p>
+A view where the app is presented and shows also a button to <a href="http://blog.jmtalarn.com/build-publish-ionic-app-i-idea/#technology">author the app with your Google account</a>

 ```javascript
   .state('logout', {